Utah Demand Management Pilot Program (DMPP)

 The Utah Demand Management Pilot Program will test the application of Utah Code 73-3-30 (4) (as amended in 2023 through SB 144), which empowers the State Engineer to authorize and distribute conserved water in a qualifying program as confirmed by the Authority.
 The Program will be administered by the Authority in close coordination with other state water agencies and programs.

-The Colorado River Authority of Utah will solicit applications for pilot projects that result in reduced water depletion to take place in 2026.
-A Request for Proposals will be released on Tuesday, September 2, 2025, with an application deadline Thursday, October 30, 2025, 5:00 PM Mountain Time.
+The Colorado River Authority of Utah is soliciting applications for pilot projects that result in reduced water depletion to take place in 2026.
+A Request for Proposals will be released on Tuesday, September 2, 2025, with an application deadline of Friday, October 10, 2025, Midnight, Mountain Time.
 The Authority will solicit three pilot project types:

 1. Conducting a full or partial season fallowing project with a minimum of 40 acres enrolled;